braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 #### Intelligent Timing behavior

 Since [Intelligent Timing]({{site.baseurl}}/user_guide/intelligence/intelligent_timing/) is stored in the Message component, delays will be applied prior to Intelligent Timing calculations.
-This means that, depending on when a user enters the component, they may receive the message later than they would in a Canvas built with the original Canvas editor.
+This means that, depending on when a user enters the component, they may receive the message later than they would in a Canvas built with the original Canvas workflow.

-As an example, let's say you set a delay for two days and use Intelligent Timing.
-For Canvas Flow, there would be a delay step

-- **Canvas V1:**
-Full Step - Delay 1 full day (24 hours).
-On the second day, send at the intelligent time (e.g. 11am) within day 2
-- **Canvas Flow:**
-Delay Step - Delay 2 full days (48 hours)
-Message Step - After the delay is up, send at the intelligent time (e.g. 11am) as soon as possible

-For Canvas Flow, the Delay component will first delay the message for the number of days you choose.
-Then, as soon as the number of days has passed, the user would start receiving messages at the set Intelligent Timing.
-For example, if your delay is set for two days and you use Intelligent Timing, then it will take 48 hours for Intelligent Timing to apply and for messages to begin sending.
-For Canvas V1, if the Full Step includes a one day delay, then the message would send on the second day at the set Intelligent Timing.

-As an example, let's say on April 12, we have a Delay component set to send a user to the next component after one day using Intelligent Timing.
-A user enters the component at 2:01pm on April 13, and Intelligent Timing for the given message channel is 2pm.
-- For Canvas V1, the user would receive the message at 2pm on April 14, which is less than one day from the entry time.
+Let’s say your delay is set for 2 days, Intelligent Timing is turned on, and it has determined that the best time to send your message is 2pm.
+A user enters the Delay at 2:01pm.
+- **Canvas flow:** It will take 48 hours for the delay to pass, so the user receives the message on the third day at 2pm.
-- For Canvas Flow, the user would receive the message at 2pm on April 15 instead, which is more than one day from the entry time.
+- **Original workflow:** The user would receive the message on the second day at 2pm.

 Note that if Intelligent Timing is turned on, the message will be sent within 24 hours of the user entering the Message component at the intelligent time identified (even if no Delay component is involved).